 Key differences after Reset:

-- Throughout the Reset week, we suggested you avoid drinking alcohol.
+- Throughout Reset, we suggested you avoid drinking alcohol.
 However, after Reset you can reintroduce alcohol in a mindful way if you'd like to.

 - In Reset, we also asked you to try and prepare all your meals at home.
 Following the Reset week, you can eat out at restaurants or pick up a takeaway every now and again.